Mastering Search Intent for Effective Lead Generation in SEO

 1. Informational Search Intent

 Individuals who are searching for information usually have a specific question or desire to learn more about a particular subject.
-It’s important to understand that Google recognizes intent considerably better than merely displaying results that provide details about a given phrase.
+It’s important to understand that Google recognizes intent considerably better than merely displaying results that provide details about a phrase.

 Let me now offer some advice to assist you more effectively target informative intent: